-Benign prostatic hyperplasia or hypertrophy (BPH) is a gradual enlargement of the prostate gland (hyperplasia) with an increase in the size of the cells (hypertrophy).
+Benign prostatic hyperplasia or hypertrophy (BPH) is a gradual enlargement of the prostate gland (hyperplasia) due to an increase in the size of the cells (hypertrophy).
 The breakdown of the balance between cellular proliferation and cell death results in excess prostate cells, causing BPH.

+BPH is very common, affecting half of men by age 60.
 As men age, the prostate grows.
 The urethra runs through the prostate gland, so it becomes partially or completely blocked due to enlargement pressure, which results in difficulty urinating.
-It may also lead to kidney or bladder complications.
+If untreated, it may lead to kidney or bladder complications.

 Prostate gland enlargement causes symptoms that tend to worsen over time, such as: